meretciel/insight_data_2015_07/README.md

 8500	| 0.1301s				| 0.0852s
 20000  	| 0.2996s				| 0.1864s

 We would say P2 algorithm is quite efficient.
-However note that we can optimize the first method.
+However, note that we can optimize the first method.
 Essentially, the first method calculates the exact 0.5-quantile for every new coming element.
 In order to optimize, we can memorize those values around 0.5-quantile and in that way we do not need re-calculate the 0.5-quantile every time.